metacall/golang-python-http-example/README.md

 ## Dependencies

-For building this example you need NodeJS to be installed in the system (12.x has been tested).
+For building this example you need Python to be installed in the system (3.9 has been tested).
 For debian based distros:

 ```bash
 sudo apt-get install -y --no-install-recommends build-essential cmake ca-certificates git python3 python3-dev python3-pip